franckLdx/create-async-saga/README.md

 # create-async-saga
-Dedicated to the users of redux-toolkit and redux-saga, it is like createAsyncThunk, but using generator instead of asynchronous callback.
+For those that use both [redux-toolkit](https://redux-toolkit.js.org/) and [redux-saga](https://redux-saga.js.org/), it is like createAsyncThunk, but using generator instead of asynchronous callback.

 createAsyncSaga accepts a Redux action type string and generator function.
 It generates lifecycle action types based on the action type prefix that you pass in, and returns an object: